marinang/SimProd/README.md

 Mini framework to send LHCb simulation jobs on a batch system (HTCondor, Slurm)!

+A LHCb mattermost channel called `SimProd` is available for discussing any issues.

 ## Installation

 To install the module do